dreamsudo/Psypher-AI-Threat-Assessor/PSYPHER-POCKET-MANUAL.md

 ## 💯 Real talk (so you're not surprised)

-- **These commands match the actual code** — verified line by line.
-But heads up: this build has been **read-accurate, not run-tested end-to-end**.
-The parsers line up with the real inputs (the Debian JSON shape and the D3FEND bindings shape both match), but the first true integration test is *you* running it.
+- The first true integration test is *you* running it.
 If a seam's off, it'll most likely be one of the two hand-grabbed data files (§DATA) — check they're the right shape at the right path.
 - **The D3FEND export URL isn't hardcoded on purpose** — MITRE moves it.
 Grab it from the resources page, save to the path in §DATA, done.
 - Everything here is the **deploy + config + run** surface.
 It's complete for *that* — getting Psypher live and pointed at a target.
 For the "why" and the "how it works," that's the other manuals.